shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 *Explanation: We call the add action of the note controller and use the current order number as a parameter.*

-To keep all ajax functionality we have to add a data-attribute `data-ajaxUrl` and do basically the same thing, except that we use the `ajaxAdd` action:
+To keep all ajax functionality, we have to add a `data-ajaxUrl` data-attribute and do basically the same thing, except that we use the `ajaxAdd` action:

 ```
 {url controller='note' action='ajaxAdd' ordernumber=$sArticle.ordernumber}
 ```

-For the button texts we use the existing snippets `DetailLinkNotepadShort` and `DetailLinkNotepad` and set the namespace manually to `frontend/detail/actions`.
+For the button texts we use the existing `DetailLinkNotepadShort` and `DetailLinkNotepad` snippets and set the namespace manually to `frontend/detail/actions`.
 To make sure that the button text changes to "Remembered" when clicking on it, we wrap the actual button text inside the `action--text` class.
 This class is also used by the `swAjaxWishlist` plugin:

 ```
 <div class="custom-detail--actions">